hsc1001/HDP-Manual-Installation/README.md

     hdfs dfs -copyFromLocal /etc/passwd passwd
     hdfs dfs -ls
 Use the Namenode web UI and the Utilities menu to browse the file system.

+Verify the Namenode Process, verify the logs for Datanodes, Namenode and secondary Namenode.

+## Yarn Service